Undergraduate

 Part II, III and IV

-In your second year, you study six further compulsory law courses: Law of Contract, Law of Torts, Public Law, Real Property and Trusts.
-In your third year you study Company Law, Criminal Law, Advanced Private Law, Public International Law and choose the rest of your courses from law electives.
+In your second year, you study further compulsory law courses: Law of Contract, Law of Torts, Public Law, and Criminal Law.
+In your third year you study Property Law and Trusts and choose the rest of your courses from law electives.
 In your final year you study Legal Ethics, as well as a selection of law electives.

 Career opportunities